knckn/Raze9/README.md

 NO dream  NO future<br>
 I'm waiting for death<br>
 I wish everyone died<br>
-So this world is belong to me
+so This world is belongs to me